xnacly/blog/content/posts/2025/porting-a-segmented-list-from-c-to-rust.md

 4. For large `mem::size_of::<T>()` / `sizeof(T)`, copies are costly and move a
    lot of memory

-Segmented lists suck because:
+On the other hand, segmented lists suck due to:

-1. The underlying storage is non-contiguous
+1. The underlying storage being non-contiguous
-2. Indexing requires addition, subtraction and bitshifts for finding the segment and its offset
+2. Indexing requiring addition, subtraction and bitshifts for finding the segment and its offset

 The tradeoff is yours to make.
 In C benchmarks for large and many AST nodes,